trincadev/koboldcpp/aip_trainer/lambdas/app_description.md

 Selecting a new example invalidates all previous inputs (Text-to-Speech audio and Speech-to-Text recordings): in that case you should recorder again your audio speeceh.

-Right now this tool uses {} as sample rate value.
-From empirical tests the best sample rate value is 48000...
+Right now this tool uses {sample_rate_start} as sample rate value.
+From empirical tests the best sample rate value is 48000.